-- Membership gives you access to high-quality group health insurance (Blue Cross/Blue Shield) which covers you as “in network” in all U.S. states and 200 foreign countries and territories.
+- Membership gives you access to high-quality group health insurance (Cigna PPO Network) which covers you as “in network” in all U.S. states and 200 foreign countries and territories.
 A summary of plan options and rates can be found in the Features section of this website.
 Complete plan details are available in the full Opolis Benefits Guide (Page 6).
-Also note that vision insurance is included with any of the health insurance options.

 - Cost: Varies by plan selected.
 A summary of plan costs can be found in the Features section of this website or you may reference the full Opolis Benefits Guide for details (Page 15).

 - How to Register: Opolis will help you set this up during Membership onboarding, arrange automatic payments, and ensure state/federal compliance.

 - Membership offers you group dental insurance that covers you in all U.S. states.
 A summary of dental insurance options are available in the Features section of the website or you can review full Dental Insurance plan details in the full Opolis Benefits Guide (Page 9).

 - Provider Network: You can visit United Healthcare to determine if your physician or provider is considered “in network”.
 Use plan xxxxxx from the dropdown.